benchopt/benchopt/doc/user_guide/API_ref.rst

 not compatible with dataset.

 :func:`benchopt.BaseSolver.skip`: hook to allow skipping configurations of solver.
-It is executed right after ``set_objective`` to skip if solver if not compatible with objective and/or dataset parameters.
+It is executed right before ``set_objective`` to skip a solver if it is not compatible with objective and/or dataset parameters.
+It takes in the same arguments that are passed to ``set_objective``.
 Refer to :ref:`Advanced usage <skipping_solver>` for an example.

 :func:`benchopt.BaseSolver.get_next`: hook called repeatedly after ``run``